 Backblaze is one of the most affordable cloud backup solutions on the market.
 It automatically selects what data to back up for you, though you can manually exclude folders you don't want to back up.
 There is also a special tool that tracks your Mac's location if it's lost or stolen, and you can order a USB flash drive with all of your backup data if you don't want to bog down your Internet connection when restoring.
 There is a free 15-day trial.

 iDrive is another excellent and affordable cloud backup solution.
-It works with multiple platforms, has support for multiple device backup for a single price, and can even backup your Facebook and Instagram data.
+It works with multiple platforms, has support for multiple device backups for a single price, and can even backup your Facebook and Instagram data.
 To solve the problem of bogging down your Internet connection, you can request a physical drive to back up your data, then send it back to iDrive, and they'll upload everything for you.
 You can get 5GB for free to try it out first.

 Carbonite is great, especially for anyone who has never used cloud backup before.
 They have suggested backup plans to fit all of your needs, whether you have one computer, multiple computers, or multiple computers and servers.
 It keeps unlimited backups for your computers and keeps a dozen of the most recent changes to files so you can revert at any time.
 There is also a backup scheduler, so you can designate when Carbonite should back up your data.